On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Introduction

-\textit{Contributions}: The path followed in this paper is as follows.
-First, note that, due to the cooperation between the transmitters and the secrecy constraints at the receivers, the encoding at the transmitter becomes complex, and even deriving outer bounds become difficult.
-In order to make headway into this problem, first, the problem is addressed in the linear deterministic setting.
+\textit{Contributions}: In order to make headway into this problem, first, the problem is addressed in the linear deterministic setting.
 For the SLDIC with cooperating transmitters and secrecy constraints at the receivers, achievable schemes and outer bounds on the secrecy rate are derived for all possible parameter settings.
 This gives useful insights for the achievable schemes and outer bounds in the Gaussian setting.
 Next, the schemes are adapted to the Gaussian case.
 The proposed transmission/coding strategy in the Gaussian setting uses a superposition of a non-cooperative private codeword and a cooperative private codeword.
 For the non-cooperative private part, stochastic encoding is used \cite{wyner-bell-1975}, and for the cooperative private part, Marton's coding scheme is used \cite{marton-TIT-1979,wang-TIT-2011}.
-The auxiliary codewords corresponding to the cooperate private part are chosen such that the interference caused by the cooperative private auxiliary codeword of the other user is completely canceled out.
+The auxiliary codewords corresponding to the cooperative private part are chosen such that the interference caused by the cooperative private auxiliary codeword of the other user is completely canceled out.
 This approach is different from the one used in \cite{wang-TIT-2011}, where the interference caused by the unwanted auxiliary codeword is approximately canceled.
 Further, one of the users transmits dummy information to enhance the achievable secrecy rate.
-The major contributions of this work can be summarized as follows: \begin{enumerate} \item For the SLDIC, outer bounds on the secrecy rate are derived, by using different ways of providing side information to receivers and partitioning the encoded message or output depending on the relative strength of the signal and interference.
-The outer bounds are stated as Theorems \ref{th:theoremSLDIC-outer1}-\ref{th:theoremSLDIC-outer4} in Sec. \ref{sec:LDIC-outer}. \item An achievable scheme is proposed for the SLDIC based on linear precoding.
-The scheme uses a combination of interference cancelation, relaying of the other user's data bits, time sharing, and transmission of random bits, depending on the rate of the cooperative link and the relative strengths of the signal and the interference.
-The details of the achievable scheme can be found in Sec.~\ref{sec:sldic-ach}. \item Using the intuition gained from the SLDIC, achievable schemes for the Gaussian case are proposed, which uses a combination of stochastic encoding and Marton's coding scheme along with dummy message transmission by one of the users.
-The details of the achievable scheme can be found in Sec.~\ref{sec:achGaussian}. \item Finally, outer bounds on the secrecy rate in the Gaussian setting are derived and stated as Theorems~\ref{th:theorem_GSIC_outer1}-\ref{th:theorem_GSIC_outer3} in Sec.~\ref{sec:outerGaussian}.
-The novelty in deriving these bounds lies in the way the outer bounds are extended from the deterministic case to the Gaussian case. \end{enumerate}
+The major contributions of this work can be summarized as follows: \begin{enumerate} \item One of the key techniques used in the derivation of the outer bounds for the SLDIC is the proposed partitioning of the encoded messages and outputs depending on the value of $\alpha$.
+This partitioning of the encoded messages/outputs reveals what side-information needs to be provided to the receivers for canceling negative entropy terms.
+In addition, partitioning helps to bound or simplify entropy terms which are not easy to evaluate due to the dependence between the encoded messages at the transmitters.
+Also, the partitioning of the encoded messages/outputs provides a convenient handle for using the secrecy constraints at the receivers efficiently in deriving the outer bounds.
+The outer bounds are stated as Theorems~\ref{th:theoremSLDIC-outer1}-\ref{th:theoremSLDIC-outer4} in Sec.~\ref{sec:LDIC-outer}. \item For the SLDIC, the achievable scheme is based on interference cancelation, transmission of jamming signal (random bits) and relaying of the other user's data bits.
+The novelty in the proposed scheme lies in determining how to combine these techniques to achieve rates that are far superior to that achievable individually by these methods.
+To the best of authors' knowledge, exchanging a combination of data bits and random bits between the transmitters for the purpose of precoding has not been used in the literature.
+The details of the achievable scheme can be found in Sec.~\ref{sec:sldic-ach}.